captionpoint/CaptionPoint-Server/public/freakshow.md

 Just the split lip just the face like an animal.
 ---
 ## JUDITH:
-Never get ‘er married off, but she works just fine.
+Nevergetermarriedoff, but she works just fine.
 ---
 ## JUDITH:
 Ugly mug but she’s a strong ’un.